 - for some activity sectors, the quarterly employment growth rates result from both data processed by URSSAF on the private sector and by INSEE on the public service.
 This is the case for water supply (EZ), research and development (MB), public administration (OZ), education (PZ) and human health activities (QA).
 In social work activities (QB), the tracking of the employment of private individuals' employees is added. - for private individual employers, data for the last three quarters are not available and estimates are obtained by extending recent trends.
-These data are used to track the home-based employment of private individual employers (TZ), and the employment in social work activities (QB). - the administrative and support services activities sector (NZ) is also monitored by using several sources: the source handled by URSSAF on the field of private sector excluding temporary employment and the one handled by DARES on temporary employment. - for the agriculture sector (AZ), the DSN for the MSA field is processed by Insee, except for the DOM, for which quarterly changes are provided by URSSAF.
-In addition to this source, the "titres agricoles simplifiés " that have not been converted to DSN are transmitted by the MSA and processed by INSEE. - for all other sectors, where the payroll employment is almost exclusively private, quarterly growth rates are provided by URSSAF (but the employment levels do cover all employees, both private and public).

-- regardless of the sector, all establishments in the field are included, even those created during the quarter irrespective of their size. - excluding temporary work, the quarterly indicator used is the evolution of the number of contracts unfinished on the last working day of the quarter.
+These data are used to track the home-based employment of private individual employers (TZ), and the employment in social work activities (QB). - the administrative and support services activities sector (NZ) is also monitored by using several sources: the source handled by URSSAF on the field of private sector excluding temporary employment and the one handled by DARES on temporary employment. - for the agriculture sector (AZ), the DSN for the MSA field is processed by Insee, except for the DOM, for which quarterly changes are provided by URSSAF. - for all other sectors, where the payroll employment is almost exclusively private, quarterly growth rates are provided by URSSAF (but the employment levels do cover all employees, both private and public). - regardless of the sector, all establishments in the field are included, even those created during the quarter irrespective of their size. - excluding temporary work, the quarterly indicator used is the evolution of the number of contracts unfinished at the end of the period (generally on the last business day of the quarter).